citrix/terraform-provider-citrix/docs/resources/application_icon.md

 ### Optional

 - `file_path` (String) Path to the icon file.
 Exactly one of `raw_data` and `file_path` is required.
-- `raw_data` (String) Prepare an icon in ICO format and convert its binary raw data to base64 encoding.
+- `raw_data` (String, Sensitive) Prepare an icon in ICO format and convert its binary raw data to base64 encoding.
 Use the base64 encoded string as the value of this attribute.
 Exactly one of `raw_data` and `file_path` is required.

 ### Read-Only